 The Hormones of Weight Gain and Loss

-Nearly two thirds of Americans are either overweight of obese.
+Nearly two-thirds of Americans are either overweight of obese.
 Medical providers are overwhelmed by the consequences of poor dietary and lifestyle decisions.
-Obesity results in deaths from illness such as hypertension (high blood pressure), diabetes type 2, heart disease, high cholesterol, and stroke.
+Obesity results in deaths from illnesses such as hypertension (high blood pressure), diabetes type 2, heart disease, high cholesterol, and stroke.
 Weight gain and obesity is what I would consider the number one public health epidemic and will kill more Americans than any infection this year.

-The problem is that the cause is not a simple one and it is cauced by large list multifactoral and contibuting factors.
-The relationship between hormones and weight gain is a complex but if you understand the hormones, you will understand how to better avoid weight gain.
-I’m not talking the compounds most folks recognize as hormones.
+The problem is that the cause is not a simple one and it is caused by a large list of multifactoral and contributing factors.
+The relationship between hormones and weight gain is complex but if you understand the hormones, you will understand how to better avoid weight gain.
+I’m not talking about the compounds most folks recognize as hormones.
 Although estrogen, progesterone, and testosterone have some effect on lean body mass and fat distribution.
 These hormones will not make you fat.

 The science of weight gain and loss is fascinating and has made huge progress in the past 10 years.
 We now have a good understanding of much of the complex relationship between the hormones and metabolic cycles that result in weight changes.
 The unfortunate thing is that there is not a single cause or cure for obesity in every person.

 What are hormones?
-Hormones are chemical signals or messages that lead to regulation of bodily functions through out the body.
-They are produced glands of the endocrine system, nerves, your brain, and various other cells of your body.
+Hormones are chemical signals or messages that lead to the regulation of bodily functions throughout the body.
+They have produced glands of the endocrine system, nerves, your brain, and various other cells of your body.
 They tell your body to is time for bed or your cells to take up glucose.

 Hormones really cannot make you fat.
-I know if you ready the label for depo-provera, you will notice that weight gain is listed as a side-effect, but this is usually 5 pounds and the medication will not make you fat.
+I know if you read the label for Depo-Provera, you will notice that weight gain is listed as a side-effect, but this is usually 5 pounds and the medication will not make you fat.
 It has no calories.
 It needs help to cause weight gain.
-The truth behind this side-effect is it is tied to in calorie intake.
-That being said, they can signal fat depositions or increase your hunger, but without increase intake, you will nto gain wight.
+The truth behind this side-effect is it is tied to calorie intake.
+That being said, they can signal fat depositions or increase your hunger, but without increase intake, you will not gain weight.